I sent money with Google Wallet and it was just about as easy as you might think it would be.

 1. First things first: In order to request money via Google Wallet, you need to have an account with Google.
 You don’t need a gmail address in particular, but you need to be able to sign into a Google account.

 2. Since I have Gmail and I’m on it basically all day, I easily found the Wallet area from my email window and did the transfer on desktop.
 If you’re on your phone, you can now download the application on both Apple and Android systems.
 Open up the application.
 To request money, press “request money” (pretty simple, right?).

 3. Type in the email of whomever you’re requesting money from.
 If you would like, include something in the memo section.
 This most often entails why you’re requesting money, so if you’re requesting money because you and your friend split the bill for cocktails, you might write “drinks from tuesday”.
 I can’t tell if this would be harder on my phone – if it autocompletes the email, perhaps – but if I have to find it in my Mail app first, it might be a pain.

 4. To the person you’re requesting money from, your request will show up in an email.
 They can deny your request, or accept it and pay with a debit or credit card.
 The money can go directly into your bank account or can be immediately cashed out to your card.

 How Do I Send Money from Google Wallet?

 1. Sending money on Google Wallet is a lot like requesting money.
 Again, the first step is to open Google Wallet from your desktop account or the app.

 2. This time, press “send money.”

 3. As with requesting money, you’ll need to include the email address of whomever you’re sending money to and an optional memo.

-4. You’ll need to add a debit card to your account at this point – whatever account your card is connected to is where your money will be withdrawn from.
+4. You’ll need to add a debit or credit card to your account at this point – whatever account your card is connected to is where your money will be withdrawn from.